Anandhapurathu Veedu: Plot

 15 years after an accident in which Bala's parents died, Bala returns with his wife Revathi and son Anand to his hometown.
 They decide to stay a couple of nights in the massive house in which he grew up.
 As he spends a few days in the house and recalls his memories, Anand, who has a disability to speak, sees supernatural movements around the house but could not tell anyone what he witnesses.
 Soon, Revathi, who suffers from claustrophobia, deduces poltergeist activity in the house, and so, she tells Bala that they have to go back to Chennai.
 Anand enjoys the presence of the ghosts and does not find any problem.
-Problems come up between the couple that they had never thought of when they had love marriage.
+Problems come up between the couple that they had never thought of when they got into their love marriage.
 Soon, Revathi discovers that they did not come on holiday, but in fact, came to escape some rowdies that Bala owes money to.
 This is when Bala's classmate and business partner Jeeva arrives to stay with them.
 His company had borrowed 40 lakhs from a rowdy, and over the months, it had increased to 50 lakhs, but he is unable to pay back any money as his agent, who was supposed to give him two crores, runs away and is nowhere to be found.
 With the help of ghosts, Bala and his family find a way to escape from being kept under house arrest.
 Then it knows that Bala's partner, who has been jealous of him, had the money the whole time to pay the rowdies without Bala's family knowing it.
 How will Bala's deceased parents saves him from the problem is the rest of the story.

 Cast

+Production

+Meera Jasmine was originally chosen as lead actress but later got replaced by Chaya Singh.

 Soundtrack

-Soundtrack was composed by debutant Ramesh Krishnan.
+The Soundtrack was composed by Ramesh Krishnan.